-The BTJRC is pleased to host research scholars from the United States and China to conduct research projects at Berkeley Lab that support China's sustainable energy goals.
+The BTJRC is pleased to host research scholars and students from the United States and China to conduct projects at Berkeley Lab that support China's sustainable energy goals.
 Our scholars include researchers from Berkeley Lab, UC Berkeley, and Tsinghua University, as well as experts and investigators from other institutions representing a wide range of disciplines.

 Wei Feng is a Sr. Scientific Engineering Associate in Berkeley Lab's China Energy Group.
 His research focuses on building energy efficiency, building energy simulation, distributed energy system in buildings and communities, building codes and standards.

 David Fridley is a staff scientist in Berkeley Lab's China Energy Group where his research involves extensive collaboration with the Chinese on end-use energy efficiency, industrial energy use, government energy management programs, data compilation and analysis, medium and long term energy policy research.

 Nina Zheng Khanna is a Scientific Engineering Associate in Berkeley Lab's China Energy Group.
 Since 2007, she has been working on China's appliance efficiency standards and labeling programs, building energy efficiency, bottom-up energy end-use modeling, low carbon cities development, and energy supply and energy policy analysis.

 Xu Liu is a Scientific Engineering Associate in Berkeley Lab's China Energy Group.
 Her recent research focuses on energy efficiency improvement and low carbon development in China.
 Prior to joining Berkeley Lab, Angela worked at Resources for the Future as a research assistant in Washington DC, where she assessed the design of three carbon trading pilots in China.